 The detector operating voltage (HV) is supplied to the detector by way of the input connector.
 A mild electric shock may occur if contact is made with the center pin of the input connector.
-Switch the survey meter to the OFF position before connecting or disconnecting the cable or detector.
+Switch the Model 2241-4 to the OFF position before connecting or disconnecting the cable or detector.